Research

 An assessment of population growth drivers in Research reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch's validation of new addresses, the estimated population of the suburb of Research was around 2,841 as of Feb 2026.
-This reflected an increase of 146 people since the 2021 Census, which reported a population of 2,695 people.
-The change was inferred from AreaSearch's estimate of the resident population at 2,813 following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 272 persons per square kilometer.
-Research's population growth of 5.4% since the 2021 census exceeded the SA3 area's growth rate of 2.8%.
-Population growth was primarily driven by overseas migration, contributing approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of the suburb of Research is around 2,841 as of Feb 2026.
+This reflects an increase of 146 people (5.4%) since the 2021 Census, which reported a population of 2,695 people.
+The change is inferred from the resident population of 2,813 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 272 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb's 5.4% growth since the 2021 census exceeded the SA3 area (2.8%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these trends, the suburb of Research is expected to expand by 756 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to expand by 754 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.6% in total over the 17 years.

 Frequently Asked Questions - Population